Hooli-Strike-Team/Group1_Project/TEAM_RESOURCES/SQL_TESTING_Worksheet.md

     Last_Name, VARCHAR(50)
     Email, VARCHAR(320) - UNIQUE
 Tests for Table Verification:
+    Perform an insert of a record, then

-## USER_ACCOUNT ACCESS METHODS ##
+## User_Account Access Methods ##
-Create_User_Account Access Method
+'Create_User_Account' Access Method
     Name: 'Create_User_Account'
-    Description:  Insert a tuple of new user data into the User_Account table.
+    Description:  Inserts a tuple of new user data into the User_Account table.
     Parameters:  Username (UNIQUE, PK), Password, First_Name, Last_Name, and Email (UNIQUE) return values:  None.
-    List of tests for verifying each access method:
+    List of tests for verifying each access method: see below.

-#=====BEGIN 'Create_User_Account' ACCESS METHOD TEST DESCRIPTIONS====#
+#=====BEGIN 'Create_User_Account' ACCESS METHOD TEST DESCRIPTION====#

-Test 1: 'Create_User_Account' submits records
+Create_User_Account Test 1:
     Use case name:
-        Verify 'Create Account' form submission inserts valid record into User_Account.
+        Create_User_Account inserts records into User_Account when table constraints are satisfied.
     Description:
-        Verify that valid form data entered in the "Create an Account" page produces a record in the User_Account database table.
+        Verify that valid form data entered into the "Create an Account" page produces a record in the User_Account database table.
     Pre-conditions
-        User must provide a Username that does not exist in the User_Account table.
+        Username must not exist in the User_Account table.
-        Email address must be unique to each account.
+        Email address also must not exist in the User_Account table.
-        Password, First_Name, Last_Name, and Email must also be entered.
+        Password, First_Name, and Last_Name must be entered.
     Test steps
         1. Navigate to 'Create an Account' page
-        2. Provide a valid user name
+        2. Provide a valid username
         3. Provide a valid password
         4. Provide a first name
         5. Provide a last name
-        6. Provide an email address that does not currently exist in the User_Account table
+        6. Provide an email address
         4. Click the 'Create Account' button
     Expected result
-        A tuple should appear in User_Account describing the new user, including his/her valid login credentials.
+        A tuple should appear in User_Account describing the new user including his/her login credentials.
-        User should be directed to the 'Login' page after registering.
+        User should be directed to the 'Login' page after successful registration.
     Actual result
         TBD
     Status (Pass/Fail)